magicbug/QTrigdoppler/ROTATOR_OPTIMIZATION_README.md

 - **If no pass is detected, wait 5 minutes for automatic re-check**
 - **Check logs for "🔄 Re-running satellite pass prediction..." messages**
 - **Check logs for "🛰 Satellite at -3.0° - triggering route prediction before AOS" messages**
+- **Monitor position polling frequency in logs for performance optimization**

 ## Compatibility